Animation Timeline

 🕓 Animation Duration: The total duration of the animation is automatically determined based on the end of the last animation block.

-Zooming the Timeline
+Zooming and Scrolling the Timeline

 Zooming helps you focus on specific parts of your animation or see the full sequence at a glance.